-The Assignments Export/Import spreadsheet allows non-cobra users to update budget and forecast data.
+The Assignment Export/Import spreadsheet allows non-cobra users to update budget and forecast data.
 These updates can then be imported back into Deltek Cobra via the Assignment Import feature.
-This is powerful, but you have to be mindful that the format you are working in has its limitations as to just how much you can change before it fails validation when reloading.
+This is powerful.
+But the format you are working in has its limitations.
+Limitations to just how much you can change before it fails validation when reloading.

 This article outlines the dos and don’ts of Assignment Export/Import spreadsheet updates.